gconnect/BramblSc-Assessment/service-kit.md

+# Overview of Service Kit

-The **Overview of Service Kit** section provides a decent introduction to the Service Kit, but it could be significantly improved for clarity, developer accessibility, and completeness.
+This section provides a decent introduction to the Service Kit, but it could be significantly improved for clarity, developer accessibility, and completeness.
 Below are the key suggestions for improvement:

 ---